 Learning The Basics

-- to press the trigger properly
+- press the trigger properly

-- to line the sights up
+- line the sights up

-- to regulate your breathing
+- regulate your breathing

-- to hold the weapon, and other fundamentals.
+- hold the weapon, and other fundamentals.

 As I said above, it only makes sense to start out someone who may have never shot a gun before on the low-recoiling and fairly-quiet .22.
 The military has this figured out, and we civilians have also seen the benefits of using low-cost ammo to get up to speed before committing to more expensive centerfire rounds.